 The septum is made from bone and cartilage.
 It serves as a thin wall located in between your nostrils that separates the two nasal passages.

 People often hear the phrase “deviated septum” and know that it has something to do with the nose but are not quite sure what is happening that involves a deviation.
 Put simply, you have this nasal condition when the septum is knocked out of position to the left or the right side.

 When You Should Visit a Doctor

 A patient with a deviated septum should go in and see a doctor if he or she is experiencing blocked nostrils that fail to respond to current treatment, or if nosebleeds have been occurring on a regular basis.

-Of course, a person suffering from a deviated septum who often experiences sinus infections should also consult with a doctor to find a lasting solution.
+Of course, a person suffering from a nasal obstruction who often experiences sinus infections should also consult with a doctor to find a lasting solution.

 Common Deviated Septum Causes

 We consult with a lot of patients complaining of a deviated septum, and with each patient come questions about how they got a deviated septum in the first place.
 As noted by the Mayo Clinic, common deviated septum causes include:

 - Patient was born with it: A deviated septum occurs during development in the womb